Kevin22888/AkuaEngine/README.md

-# AquaForge
+# AkuaEngine

 ## Overview

-AquaForge is a real-time fluid simulation engine based on the Position-Based Fluids (PBF) algorithm by [Macklin and Müller (2013)](https://mmacklin.com/pbf_sig_preprint.pdf).
+AkuaEngine is a real-time fluid simulation engine based on the Position-Based Fluids (PBF) algorithm by [Macklin and Müller (2013)](https://mmacklin.com/pbf_sig_preprint.pdf).
 It implements the core PBF solver from scratch, without relying on existing physics engines or software libraries.
 The solver runs entirely on the GPU, using custom CUDA kernels for neighbor search, constraint solving, and integration.
 Thrust is used selectively for sorting.
 Rendering is done via OpenGL, using a lightweight scene system and CUDA-OpenGL interop.

 This project is part of my self-driven journey into graphics programming——an exploration of physically based animation through building something from the ground up.